sjvermeu/sjvermeu.github.io/content/pending/ownership-and-responsibilities-for-infrastructure-services.md

 especially with off-the-shelf products the development is done by the independent software vendor (ISV).
-However, the organization does have the responsibility to track and put their weight on this so that the issues are indeed properly resolved (and in case of a third party product, preferably through a fix that is applied to the main product, and not a one-off for that particular company).
+However, the organization does have the responsibility to track and put their weight on this so that the issues are indeed properly resolved (and in case of a third-party product, preferably through a fix that is applied to the main product, and not a one-off for that particular company).
 Of course, if the service is developed in-house, then the development of the fixes has to be guaranteed by the organization as well.

-To be able to provide secure and reliable services, it is vital to have good change management processes and tooling in place so that you can approach the various stages of quality assurance before reaching production.
+To be able to provide secure and reliable services, it is vital to have good change management processes and tools in place so that you can approach the various stages of quality assurance before reaching production.
-In [The pleasures of having DTAP]({filename}/2021/12/the-pleasures-of-having-DTAP.md) I mention the benefits of having four environments for the various stages of a development lifecycle (development, testing, acceptance and productionn) and that is perfectly applicable to infrastructure services as well, even when the environments for infrastructure services might be isolated from those of the more business-oriented development stages: you want to make sure that the business-oriented development has production-grade services for its processes, and not the intermediate and possibly less reliable in-development infratructure services.
+In [The pleasures of having DTAP]({filename}/2021/12/the-pleasures-of-having-DTAP.md) I mention the benefits of having four environments for the various stages of a development lifecycle (development, testing, acceptance, and production) and that is perfectly applicable to infrastructure services as well, even when the environments for infrastructure services might be isolated from those of the more business-oriented development stages: you want to make sure that the business-oriented development has production-grade services for its processes, and not the intermediate and possibly less reliable in-development infrastructure services.

 Throughout these environments, testing can (should) be introduced to provide